Hartford Silver Plate Co.

 A trademark of the United Jewelers, a retail jewelers'

-cooperative In New York, NY, 1914-1923.
+cooperative in New York, NY, 1914-1923.
 See flatware patterns.

 Haddon Plate